 For measuring – the person who has the relevant skills, knowledge and experience to undertake measurements in your particular working environment.

 For audiometry - the person performing the tests should have appropriate training so that testing is carried out in a repeatable and accurate manner.
-An outside contractor will be sourced to carry out this testing on behalf of DMS.
+An outside contractor will be sourced to carry out this testing on behalf of [COMPANY NAME].

 Noise